-- Art Shift: Used in "Attack of the Giant Robots" to parody other cartoon series such as Transformers and G.I.
+- "Attack of the Giant Robots", used to parody other cartoon series such as The Transformers and G.I.
 Joe.

 - Ascended Extra: Binky the Clown had a very important role in the show, despite the fact the he had appeared personally in a total of three strips at the time, all from an arc that involved Garfield joining the circus.
 (And even today, he's only been in four.
 The one new one was just a minor title panel cameo)

 - Assumed Win: "Caped Avenger".